wedoforce/sf-dev-101-practice/README.md

 ### Overview

 1. :notebook: `Refactor StaticTask method by separating logic to methods.
 Take a look on class method extractEmailToContactMap.
 Is it easy to understand what it does?
 You need to refactor this method.
-Use principe of snigle responsibility for each method.
+Use principe of single responsibility for each method.
 As usual you can run the test class to verify that logic works correct.`

 ---